maykbrito/mini-video-me/README.md

   </a>
 </p>

-> A small webcam player builded with html, css, javascript and electron
+> A small webcam player built with html, css, javascript and electron

 *Just tested in MacOS*